Cray-HPE/docs-csm/operations/node_management/Configure_NTP_on_NCNs.md

 #### Known Issues and Bugs

-As the NTP setup switched from a homegrown shell script into a native cloud-init module, there were some bugs that ended up shipping with older versions of CSM.
+As the NTP setup switched from a homegrown shell script into a native `cloud-init` module, there were some bugs that ended up shipping with older versions of CSM.
 If customers upgraded, these bugs carried forward and can present problems with time syncing correctly.
-This section aims to describe how to diagnose and fix these.
+This section describes how to diagnose and fix these.

 These issues all relate to certain nodes not being in a correct state.